filipton/local-forwarder/README.md

 # Local Forwarder
-Simple and easy to use port forwarder.
+Simple and easy to use selfhosted port forwarder.

 ## Use case
-If you want to forward and port but your home router (or your ISP) doesn't allow that you can use this to forward local port to remote server.
+If you want to forward and port but your router (or your ISP) doesn't allow that you can use this to forward local port to remote server.

 ## Manual Setup